dhutapratama/docs/sail.md

 sail root-shell
 ```

-To start a new [Laravel Tinker](https://github.com/laravel/tinker) session, you may execute the `tinker` command:
+To start a new [Lets Tinker](https://github.com/laravel/tinker) session, you may execute the `tinker` command:

 ```shell
 sail tinker